The Bridgend County Energy Challenge

 - Developing a plan, setting out the actions and milestones for the project and agreeing roles.

 - Arranging visits to other community energy projects for inspiration and networking.

-- Providing relevant support such as resources, equipment, demonstrations, publicity, fundraising, energy advice and technical expertise.
+- Providing additional support such as resources, equipment, demonstrations, publicity, fundraising, energy advice and technical expertise.

-- Running open community meetings to help to engage people living in the community.
+- Encouraging open community meetings to help to engage people living in the community.

 The project had a lot of ups and downs but we were absolutely delighted firstly to have helped secure a small Naturesave funding award for resources to help with school visits and teach young people about renewable energy, and secondly to have supported a much larger (£500,000 Welsh Government) funding application which means that the solar PV installation and some low carbon building improvements will go ahead.